Sound bars vs home cinema systems: which is best?

 Want top-quality sound from your TV?
 We’ll help you decide whether a sound bar, a home cinema or surround sound system is best for you.

-Modern super-slim TVs look great compared to boxy CRT televisions of yesteryear, but this often comes at the cost of sound quality.
-Simply connecting a compact sound bar can vastly improve your TV listening experience - and a surround sound system could do more still, giving an immersive feeling more akin to being at the cinema.
+Simply adding a compact sound bar can vastly improve your TV listening experience - and a surround sound system could do more still, giving an immersive feeling more akin to being at the cinema.
 Which you choose will depend on your budget, room size and requirements.

-You may already have an idea of which type of home entertainment setup would suit you best, but to help you decide we did some head-to-head lab testing to see how sound bars compare with multi-speaker home cinema systems for sound quality.
-We also compared both with the built-in speakers of several TVs, and also some mini hi-fis to see whether you need to buy a separate TV sound system at all.
-Read on to find out the differences between product types.
+We did some head-to-head lab testing to see how sound bars compare with multi-speaker home cinema systems for sound quality.
+We also compared both with the built-in speakers of several TVs, and also some mini hi-fis, to see whether you need to buy a separate TV sound system at all.

 If you're just looking for the best sound bars you can buy, head straight to our best sound bar reviews.